sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

       > Eventually either it encouters a 1 while in s4 at which point it halts without accepting or else it reaches the rightmost M that had been written over a 0 at the start of the string.
       Here $1$ is omitted
       ~~(s4, M, s 0, M, R )~~
-      > so it had better be the case that there are no more 1s either; this is accomplished by the transitions (s3, M, s5, M, R) and (s5, M, s6, M, R), and s6 is a final state.
+      > so it had better be the case that there are *no more 1s* either; this is accomplished by the transitions (s3, M, s5, M, R) and (s5, M, s6, M, R), and s6 is a final state.
-      (s5, M, s6, M, R) achieves "no more 1s either", i.e. 1s are all changed to M.
+      (s5, M, s6, M, R) achieves "no more 1s either" by excluding the (s5,1) situation [here (s5,0) is impossible because (s3, M, s5, M, R) and (s3, 0, s4, 0, L) imply it doesn't change to s4 after skipping all 1s by (s3, 1, s3, 1, L), so no 0s left.], i.e. 1s are all changed to M.
       > If it is in s4 when this M is encountered, things start all over again, (s4, M, s 0, M, R )
     - In summary,